fatalfeel/DeblurGAN/README.md

 - bash -x ./install_data.sh

 ### Train
-#open step 1 terminal window
+- step 1 in terminal window
 - pip3 install visdom
 - python3 -m visdom.server

-#open step 2 terminal window
+- step 2 in terminal window
 - cd /root/PycharmProjects/DeblurGAN
 - python3 ./train.py --dataroot /root/PycharmProjects/DeblurGAN/data/combined --learn_residual True --resize_or_crop crop --fineSize 256

-- If you do not want to use visdom.server then
+- If you do not want to use visdom.server then skip step 1,2
 - python3 ./train.py --dataroot /root/PycharmProjects/DeblurGAN/data/combined --learn_residual True --resize_or_crop crop --fineSize 256 --display_id -1

 - If you want to use cpu to step debug and do not want to use visdom.server